Interview with TheBattletechChannel

 1. introduction and background

-I discovered Battletech on vacation in 1992 when I was browsing through the science fiction section of a small bookshop in Wolgast.
-I think it was first a novel of the Blood of Kerensky triology, because when I bought the second one a few days later, I wondered why I suddenly found backward technology here.
+I discovered Battletech on vacation in 1992 when I was browsing through the science fiction section of a small bookstore in Wolgast.
+I think it was first a novel by Blood of the Kerensky Triology, because when I bought the second one a few days later, I wondered why I suddenly found backward technology here.

 I only got into tabletop myself in 2012.
 I was practically giddily persuaded by Michael Engel that I should finally buy a basic box.
 Okay, the 25 Years of Battletech box wasn’t that great, but it was my first contact.